manhph2211/D-BETA/README.md

 Across comprehensive evaluation, D-BETA consistently outperforms strong baselines on multiple cardiac conditions, offering a scalable, self-supervised path toward accurate, label-efficient heart health AI worldwide.

-This repository shows how to perform inference with the model and includes a quick example of running D-BETA in a zero-shot setting on the CODE-15 test dataset.
+This repository shows how to perform inference with the model and includes a quick example in a zero-shot setting on the CODE-15 test dataset.
 The structure is as follows:

 ```angular2html
 .